Elikariuki/G2-13-Final_Project/Technical Report.md

 ### Address Legacy System Modernization

+#### Payroll & Report System Modernization

-To address the legacy system, we must first make some assumptions about the current architecture.
+To address the legacy payroll system, we must first make some assumptions about the current architecture.

 What we know:
 - The legacy system is used for employee payroll and reporting.